 IEC (Import Export Code) is required by anyone who is looking to kick-start his/her import/export business in the country.
 It is issued by the DGFT (Director General of Foreign Trade).
-IEC is a 10-digit code which has a lifetime validity.
-Predominantly importers merchant cannot import goods without the Import Export Code and similarly, the exporter merchant cannot avail benefits from DGFT for the export scheme, etc. without IEC.
+IEC is a 10-digit code that has lifetime validity.
+Predominantly importers merchants cannot import goods without the Import Export Code and similarly, the exporter merchant cannot avail benefits from DGFT for the export scheme, etc. without IEC.

 For IEC Code Registration, the following documents are required:

 IEC assists you in taking your services or product to the global market and growing your businesses.